A Scalable Lift-and-Project Differentiable Approach For the Maximum Cut Problem: Proposed Objective Functions

 Let $\mathbf{x}\in [-1,1]^n$ be a vector where each entry $\mathbf{x}_v$ corresponds to node $v\in V$.
 A relaxed version of the QUBO formulation in \eqref{eqn: cut qubo} can be written as:

 where $\mathbf{L}$ is the graph Laplacian.
 An equivalent form is derived by expanding the objective:

 We term this formulation as QUadratic box-Constrained Optimization \eqref{eqn: cut quco unlifted}.
-Notably, if $\mathbf{x}$ lies at the boundary (i.e., entries in $\{-1,1\}$), then the objective function is equivalent to the objective of the binary program in \eqref{eqn: cut qubo}.
-Let $\mathbf{z}\in \{0,1\}^n$ represent the binarized version of $\mathbf{x}\in [-1,1]^n$, i.e.,
+Notably, if $\mathbf{x}$ lies at the boundary (i.e., entries in $\{-1,1\}^n$), then the objective function is equivalent to the objective of the binary program in \eqref{eqn: cut qubo}.